top of page

 Often, DIY projects sound simple but when you go to actually make them, there can be little things that are more complicated than expected.
 Here's a couple tips to make this DIY go as smoothly as it sounds.

-• Use a funnel in the top of the spray bottle to dump the grated stain remover into
+• Use a funnel in the top of the spray bottle to pour the grated stain remover through

 A Note About the Ingredients...